Volkov1516/ecommerce/README.md

 # ECOMMERCE

 ## Description
-A clone of the Comfy Online Store.
+A clone of the Comfy online store.
 The main goal of the project is to practice full-stack development.

 ## Features
 - Complex UI layout with custom components